 You can get a reasonable amount of money for your old iPhone from Apple or a third-party buyback company, particularly if you've kept it in good condition.

-Apple itself offers a fair deal through its Trade In Program which could get you up to £400 for your old smartphone.
+Apple itself offers a fair deal through its Trade In Program which could get you up to £455 for your old smartphone.
 (Yes, it doesn't even have to be an iPhone!)
-Unfortunately in January 2020 Apple reduced the amount of money offered for iPhones as part of the exchange - it used to be up to £550.
-Here's how much you can expect to save on the price of a new iPhone if you exchange your old model:
+Here's how much you can expect to save on the price of a new iPhone if you exchange your old model - note these prices do change frequently, especially when Apple introduces new handsets, so check the latest trade-in prices on Apple's website here.

 If you decide to take your old iPhone into an Apple Retail Store, Apple's staff will look it over and give a trade-in price estimate.
 This price is based on the condition of the hardware and the model, age and spec of iPhone.
 Customers can then get that value subtracted from the price of a new iPhone or other Apple product should they decide to trade in (you'll get an Apple Store Gift Card).

-- CeX - Like Game, CeX will give cash or credit.
+- CeX - CeX will give cash or credit for your old iPhone.

 - CashGenerator - If you enter the details of your iPhone on the website one of the firm's high-street stores will contact you.